TShahedi/ADS-AI-FSBS/README.md

 This Shiny app provides an interactive interface for exploring information about ADS-AI courses within the Faculty of Social and Behavioral Science.
 The app utilizes two main data files:

-1. **data.xlsx**: Contains detailed information about the ADS-AI courses within FSBS at UU.
+1. **DS courses FSBS.xlsx**: Contains detailed information about the ADS-AI courses within FSBS at UU.
 2. **short.xlsx**: Contains keywords and covered topics for the courses.

 Additionally, you can explore a live version of the dashboard at [ADS-AI Taskforce Dashboard](https://tshahedi.shinyapps.io/ads-ai-taskforce/).
 This dashboard is an interactive tool for exploring the Faculty of Social and Behavioral Science's data science courses at utrecht university.